Lithopone Market Statistics, CAGR, Outlook, and Covid-19 Impact 2021

 Lithopone is a mixture of inorganic compounds, widely used as a white pigment powder.
 It is composed of a mixture of barium sulfate and zinc sulfide.
 These insoluble compounds blend well with organic compounds and confer opacity.
 Related white pigments include titanium dioxide, zinc oxide (“zinc white”), and zinc sulfide.

-This report contains market size and forecasts of Lithopone in Germany, including the following market information:
+This report contains market size and forecasts of Lithopone in Southeast Asia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Lithopone manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Lithopone production and consumption in Germany
+This report also analyses and evaluates the COVID-19 impact on Lithopone production and consumption in Southeast Asia

 Total Market by Segment: